paarthd00/AzureBlobsToLocal/README.md

 -   CONTAINER
 -   ACCOUNT_NAME

-ACCOUNT_KEY is the azure access key for the account.
-CONTAINER is the name of the container and ACCOUNT_NAME is the name of the account under which the blob container is located.
+ACCOUNT_KEY is the Azure access key for the account.
+CONTAINER is the container's name, and ACCOUNT_NAME is the name of the account under which the blob container is located.

-Then run the following commands to create a local backup for the blobs
+Then, run the following commands to create a local backup for the blobs.

 ```npm i```

 ```npm run start```

-Once the program finishes successfully, the data can be found under the backup directory
+Once the program finishes successfully, the data can be found under the backup directory.